The 2022 Biennale für aktuelle Fotografie investigates an entanglement of issues affecting humanity today

 © Felipe Romero Beltrán, aus der Serie Dialect, 2020–fortlaufend

 “I have defined the leading theme with the title From Where I Stand – who is looking at who, who is talking about what, what is the frame, where do you stand?” says curator Iris Sikking.
 “These artists question where they stand, what their own perspectives are, and what the perspectives of the people they collaborate with are.
-We need to listen to and talk about these different perspectives.
-It is crucial, given the challenges that we (as humans) and our living area (the Earth) today.”
+We need to listen to and talk about these different perspectives. is crucial, given the challenges that we (as humans) and our living area (the Earth) face today.”

 Poland, Warsaw 28.10.2020